-- One or more congenital anomalies1 - Unexplained epilepsy2 - Unexplained hypotonia3-4 - Neurodevelopmental disorders including developmental delay5 - A phenotype suggestive of a genetic etiology that does not correspond to a specific condition for which genetic testing is available6-7 - A suspected genetic condition that has a high degree of genetic heterogeneity7
+- One or more congenital anomalies (PMID: 34211152) - Unexplained epilepsy (PMID: 36281494) - Unexplained hypotonia (PMID: 35254387, 31780822) - Neurodevelopmental disorders including developmental delay (PMID: 31182824) - A phenotype suggestive of a genetic etiology that does not correspond to a specific condition for which genetic testing is available (PMID: 35947384, 22863877) - A suspected genetic condition that has a high degree of genetic heterogeneity (PMID: 22863877)

-The XomeDxXpress® test targets the protein-coding regions (exons) of ~20,000 genes, which account for approximately ~2% of the human genome.8 These targeted regions are captured, sequenced using next-generation sequencing, filtered against published reference sequences, and compared to other sequenced family members, population databases, and control sequences to reveal potentially reportable variants.
-The affected individual's sequence is then evaluated using a phenotype-driven approach that includes Human Phenotype Ontology and Human Gene Mutation Database gene-phenotype associations, in conjunction with multiple resources including gnomAD, OMIM, PubMed, and ClinVar.9 Sequence changes of interest are interpreted according to the American College of Medical Genetics and Genomics guidelines.10
+The XomeDxXpress® test targets the protein-coding regions (exons) of ~20,000 genes, which account for approximately ~2% of the human genome (PMID: 21946919).
+These targeted regions are captured, sequenced using next-generation sequencing, filtered against published reference sequences, and compared to other sequenced family members, population databases, and control sequences to reveal potentially reportable variants.
+The affected individual's sequence is then evaluated using gene-phenotype associations, in conjunction with multiple resources including gnomAD, HGMD, OMIM, PubMed, and ClinVar (PMID: 26633542).
+Sequence changes of interest are interpreted according to the American College of Medical Genetics and Genomics guidelines (PMID: 25741868).

 The clinical sensitivity of exome sequencing depends, in part, on the proband's clinical phenotype.
-Several large studies including those with critically ill infant populations have demonstrated that exome sequencing identifies a causal variant in 25-58% of cases, with a higher yield for cases that specifically include other biological family members.^{4-7, 11-12}
+Several large studies including those with critically ill infant populations have demonstrated that exome sequencing identifies a causal variant in 25-58% of cases, with a higher yield for cases that specifically include other biological family members (PMID: 31780822, 31182824, 35947384, 22863877, 25356970, 25326637).